solo-io/gloo/docs/content/guides/traffic_management/destination_types/discovered_upstream/_index.md

 ```

 Here, we can see an upstream was created and accepted.
 The upstream points to the petstore service on port 8080 in the
 default namespace.
-In fact, Gloo discovered that it was a REST service and, using it's function discovery system,
+In fact, Gloo Edge discovered that it was a REST service and, using it's function discovery system,
 added the functions it found in the Swagger definition to the upstream.

 {{% notice note %}}